School of Education and Human Sciences Code

 - Constituencies

 - Faculty.
-Faculty are those persons who have tenure or are on a tenure track in the School of Education and have the rank of acting assistant professor, assistant professor, associate professor, or professor in the School.
+Faculty are those persons who have tenure, are on a tenure track, are teaching professors or professors of practice, and multi-terms lectures in the School of Education and Human Sciences.

 - Staff.
 Staff are those classified and unclassified non-student employees of the School who are not identified as faculty.